AzFoxxo/Viso-Fox/isa.md

 ### Invocation

-Interrupts are invoked using the `INT` instruction with a specific interrupt number.
+Interrupts are invoked using the `int` instruction with a specific interrupt number.
 The CPU uses an Interrupt Vector Table (IVT) to map interrupt numbers to their corresponding handlers.
 The IVT is located at the start of memory and contains 256 entries, each 8 bytes long, for a total size of 2 KB.

 `0x00` - is reserved for the timer interrupt configured via programmable time-based interrupt port `0x0F`.
-Interrupts run until completion and give control back to the CPU with the `IRET` instruction.
+Interrupts run until completion and give control back to the CPU with the `iret` instruction.

 Each interrupt has a specific number which corresponds to directly to the entry in the table e.g. `0x00` corresponds to the first entry in the interrupt table.
 The table does not contain the interrupt number itself but an address to the interrupt handler.